Brady (BRC)

 12. Is Now The Time To Buy Brady?

-We think Brady is a solid business.
-To kick things off, its revenue growth was solid over the last five years.
-And while its organic revenue growth has disappointed, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
-On top of that, its strong operating margins show it’s a well-run business.
+First of all, the company’s revenue growth was solid over the last five years.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its strong operating margins show it’s a well-run business.

-Brady’s P/E ratio based on the next 12 months is 15.2x.
+Brady’s P/E ratio based on the next 12 months is 18x.
 Looking at the business services space right now, Brady trades at a compelling valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+For those confident in the business and its management team, this is a good time to invest.